cms-opendata-analyses/NanoAODRun1Examples/README.md

 $ start_vnc # only if not done already in this session
 $ cd dimuon_2012/
 $ python dimuonSpectrum2012_eospublic.py
+Info in <TCanvas::Print>: pdf file dimuonSpectrum2012_py_eospublic.pdf has been created Events with at least two muons: pass=59571658   all=61540413   -- eff=96.80 % cumulative eff=96.80 %
+Muons with opposite charge: pass=37597805   all=59571658   -- eff=63.11 % cumulative eff=61.09 %
 ```

 You will see a plot like this:
 ![2012 dimuon plot](dimuon_2012/dimuonSpectrum2012.png)

-Close the ROOT session using `.q`, or exit python using `exit()`.
 Remember to use `stop_vnc` to close the docker container graphics connection when you are finished with your session.

 ## Downloading files locally